zhmcclient/zhmc-prometheus-exporter/docs/errors.rst

     $ zhmc_prometheus_exporter
     Error: Authentication error returned from the HMC at ...
 HTTP authentication failed with 403,0: Login failed

-Wrong username or password in the HMC credentials file.
+Wrong username or password in the exporter config file.
 Check if you can access the HMC with this username-password combination.

 Warning: Skipping metric or metric group